-As such, after making appropriate enquiries, in the absence of agreed path for the Academy Trust going forward and in the absence of formal confirmation of financial support from the ESFA, the Board of Trustees therefore do not believe the Academy Trust is a going concern and for this reason the financial statements have been prepared on a break-up basis.
-This has not led to any restatement or reclassification of any assets or liabilities at 31 August 2021.
+As such, after making appropriate enquiries, in the absence of an agreed path for the Academy Trust going forward, the Board of Trustees therefore do not believe the Academy Trust is a going concern and for this reason the financial statements have been prepared on a break-up basis.
+This has not led to any restatement or reclassification of any assets or liabilities at 31 August 2022.